-Swedfund's annual general meeting was held on 25 April 2019.
+Swedfund's annual general meeting was held on 22 April 2020.
+As a result of the special circumstances linked to the ongoing pandemic, the majority of participants attended the meeting by video link.
+Prior to the meeting, it had also been resolved and announced through the notice of the meeting that the public would not be granted access to the annual general meeting due to the risk of spreading Covid-19.
 Minutes from annual general meetings are available on Swedfund's website.
-At the meeting, five members were re-elected and one member was elected for the first time.
-Göran Barsby was re-elected by the annual general meeting as chair of the board.
+At this year's annual general meeting, all eight members were re-elected, and Göran Barsby was re-elected by the meeting as chair of the board.
 Ernst & Young AB was re-elected as auditor by the annual general meeting, with lead auditor Jennifer Rock-Baley.
-In addition, the annual general meeting adopted the income statement and balance sheet as of 31 December 2018 and discharged the members of the board of directors and the CEO from liability for the 2018 financial year.
+In addition, the annual general meeting adopted the income statement and balance sheet as of 31 December 2019 and discharged the members of the board of directors and the CEO from liability for the 2019 financial year.
 The annual general meeting also presented proposals for appropriation of the profit, as well as proposals concerning guidelines for the remuneration of the senior management.